 List services using “sc query” command

-The first step in deleting a service is to identify the service you want to remove.
-To do this, we will use the sc query command to list all the services currently installed on your system.
+First off, we need to find the service you want to delete.
+We’ll use the sc query command to see all the services on your computer.

 sc query type= service

-This command will generate a list of all services, displaying their SERVICE_NAME and DISPLAY_NAME.
-Take note of the SERVICE_NAME of the service you want to delete.
+This will show you a list of all services, with their SERVICE_NAME and DISPLAY_NAME.
+Note down the SERVICE_NAME of the one you want to delete.

-Before deleting a service, it’s essential to check if other services depend on it.
-Deleting a service that other services depend on can cause those dependent services to malfunction.
+Before getting rid of a service, you need to see if other services rely on it.
+Deleting a service that other services need can cause unwanted problems.

 sc qc <SERVICE_NAME>